SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

+#### Note.
-!!note An alternative to adding these methods is simply to do nothing: since both the methods and the label are accessible \(through their accessors\), a reuser of this widget may simply obtain them and configure them directly.
-These two alternatives reflect a design decision that we will discuss in Section *@sec_public_API@*.
+An alternative to adding these methods is simply to do nothing: since both the methods and the label are accessible through their accessors, a reuser of this widget may simply obtain them and configure them directly.
+These two alternatives reflect a design decisions that we will discuss later in Section *@sec_public_API@*.

 ### Inspecting live the widgets

 Now we can check manually if the widget is working doing:

 ```
-ProtocolMethodListPresenter new openWithSpec ; inspect
+ProtocolMethodListPresenter new open ; inspect
 ```